ChrisEvag/Portofolio/README.md

 go run main.go
 ```

-The database will be automatically created on first run.
+The in-memory cache is initialized automatically on startup.

 ## 🚀 Usage